Marmolin/ST-Forum/README.md

 in Rails 3.2.0 and ruby 1.9.2 with database mysql2 0.3.10.
 The code will later be stored in this repository.

-For the time beeing only the issue list will be used to describe some of the more interesting problems I had when developing this  Ruby on Rails application, my solutions and to those problems or the fixes I used as workarounds.
+For the time beeing only the issue list will be used to describe some of the more interesting problems I met when developing this Ruby on Rails application, my solutions to those problems or the fixes I used as workarounds.

 My issue-list has the folllowing tree aims